Directed Pre-Health Post-Bacc Studies

 Certificate in Biomedical Studies (CBioMed)

 The Certificate in Biomedical Studies (CBioMed) program accepts approximately 30 students per academic year.
 The program is designed to provide intensive preparation for students intending to apply for admission to dental, medical or podiatry schools.
 Students are accepted for Summer/Fall terms.
-The deadline for the 2013 Summer/Fall term was March 15, 2013.
-The application for the 2014 Summer/Fall terms is anticipated to activate in the Fall of 2014, with a March 14, 2014 deadline.
+The deadline for the 2014 Summer/Fall term is March 14, 2014.
 For more information on the CBioMed program refer to the Information and Guidelines booklet.

 Second Degree in Biological Sciences

 Students requiring significant coursework in the sciences, particularly in biological sciences, may want to explore applying for second degree status.
 More information about bachelor’s degrees in biology can found at https://www.utdallas.edu/nsm/biology/

 The Healthcare Studies major offers students opportunities to gain the knowledge to prepare for a variety of healthcare related careers, including entry to specific healthcare professions.
 Those with a bachelor’s degree who pursue this option apply for admissions to the UT Dallas.
 Students are advised for classes and their degree plan through the UTD School of Interdisciplinary Studies.
 Students consult an advisor in the Health Professions Advising Center (HPAC) for information related to entry to a health professions school.
 Second degree Healthcare Studies majors may be eligible to participate in the Health Professions to participate in the Health Professions Evaluation (HPE) process.
 For more information on the Healthcare Studies major, see http://www.utdallas.edu/academics/fact-sheets/is/bs-healthcare-studies.html